Klatcy/DSA-Project-.-Amazon-Product-Review-Analysis-/README.md

 ---
 ### Exploratory Data Analysis (EDA)
 EDA involved the exploration of Data to answer some questions about the Data in order to gain insights.
-The questions are categorized into two, which are: Sales Analysis and Product Analysis.
-#### Sales Analysis
+The questions include:

-- What is the total sales per product ?
+1. What is the average discount percentage by product category?

-- What is the total sales per month?
+2. How many products are listed under each category?

-- What is the total sales per region?
+3. What is the total number of reviews per category?

-- What is the revenue by region?
-#### Product Analysis
-- Which product sold the most?
-- Which product are top sellers?
+4. Which products have the highest average ratings?

-- What is the average sales per product?
+5. What is the average actual price vs the discounted price by category?

--
----
-### Exploratory Data Analysis (EDA)
-EDA involved the exploration of Data to answer some questions about the Data in order to gain insights.
-The questions are categorized into two, which are: Sales Analysis and Product Analysis.
-#### Sales Analysis
+6. Which products have the highest number of reviews?

+7. How many products have a discount of 50% or more?

-- What is the total sales per product ?
+8. What is the distribution of product ratings (e.g., how many products are rated 3.0,4.0, etc.)?

-- What is the total sales per month?
-- What is the total sales per region?
-- What is the revenue by region?
+9. What is the total potential revenue (actual_price × rating_count) by category?

-#### Product Analysis
-- Which product sold the most?
-- Which product are top sellers?
-- What is the average sales per product?
+10. What is the number of unique products per price range bucket (e.g., <₹200,₹200–₹500, >₹500)?

 ---
 ### Data Analysis